 Unfortunately, New York is very well represented in these statistics.
 Approximately one-fourth of all pedestrian deaths take place in California, Florida, Texas and New York.
 The PBIC reports that 41 percent of all pedestrian fatalities in the U.S. (but only 5 percent of all traffic fatalities) occurred in those four states.
-This has led to current NYC mayor Bill DeBlasio making a strong push a lower speed limit in the city, in a somewhat desperate effort to lower the danger level for pedestrians.
+This had led current NYC Mayor Bill DeBlasio making a strong push to lower the speed limit in the NYC, in a somewhat desperate effort to lower the danger level for pedestrians.

 Let Us Make Justice Work for You